kristi/pathify/README.md

 ### Reload an environment

-Call `rereload` to unload and load an environment
+Use `reload` to unload and load an environment

     pathify reload fluffy